 "Regardless of the size of your business, there's a plan that can likely meet your needs."

 Simplified Employee Pension Plan (SEP IRA) — For those employers with just a few employees, a SEP IRA is a low-cost, easy-to-maintain option.
 Funded with tax-deductible employer contributions, all eligible employees must be covered and employee salary deferral contributions are not allowed.
 SEP IRAs are easy to establish and administer — most adoption agreements are one page — and you won't have to file annual reports with the Internal Revenue Service.
 There are no minimum contributions and they can vary by year, so you won't be forced to contribute during slower years.
-If you're an employee of your own corporation, contribution limits are 25% of compensation, up to $53,000 in 2016, the same as in 2015.
+If you're an employee of your own corporation, contribution limits are 25% of compensation, up to $54,000 in 2017, up from $53,000 in 2016.
 If you're self-employed, the maximum deduction limit is based on your net earnings which takes into consideration your deductible part of your self-employment tax and the contribution itself.
 Generally, you must contribute to eligible employee accounts at the same salary percentage you contribute to your own account.

 Profit sharing plans — Just what they sound like, profit sharing plans offer you and your employees a chunk of your annual profits, although company profits are not a requirement for contributions.
 The plan can require 1,000 hours of service during a 12-month period in order to be eligible and participate in the plan.
 Any business owner is eligible to establish this type of plan.
 Employee salary deferrals are not allowed.